gidavies/AlarmsIOTSimulator/README.md

 where:

 - EventTopicURL is the endpoint for the Event Grid Topic and can be copied from the Overview blade.
-- EventResourcePath is the path to the resource and is of the form /subscriptions/(your subscription id)/resourceGroups/(your resource group name)/providers/Microsoft.EventGrid/topics/(your EventGrid topic name).
+- EventResourcePath is the path to the resource and is of the form: /subscriptions/(your subscription id)/resourceGroups/(your resource group name)/providers/Microsoft.EventGrid/topics/(your EventGrid topic name).
-- EventKey is the key for your Event Grid Topic
+- EventKey is the key for the Event Grid Topic
 - FalseImageURL is the URL to an image that can be used for a false positive event (i.e. no cause for concern).
 - TrueImageURL is the URL to an image that can be used for a true positive event (i.e. cause for concern).
-- EventInterval is the number of milliseconds to to pause between each Event being published.
+- EventInterval is the number of milliseconds to pause between each Event being published.
 Must be greater than 0.

+You can also build a Docker image using the included Dockerfile:

+e.g. docker build --rm -f Dockerfile -t alarmsiotsimulator:latest .

+The container can then be run with a similar command line to above:

+docker run alarmsiotsimulator EventTopicURL EventResourcePath EventKey FalseImageURL TrueImageURL EventInterval